55th Rifle Division (Soviet Union): Into Belarus and Disbandment

 For most of the rest of its existence, the 55th was involved in the battles to liberate Belarus (Belorussia).
 In October, Central Front was renamed Belorussian Front.
-Prior to this, by September 30, the division had captured a small bridgehead across the Dniepr between Loev and Radul.
+Prior to this, by September 30, the division had captured a small bridgehead across the Dniepr between Loyew and Radul.
 This bridgehead became the main staging area for the offensive that liberated Gomel in late November, although it involved regrouping the 55th into another bridgehead to the south.
 Prior to the Gomel-Rechitsa Offensive Operation in early November the division was reassigned to the 89th Rifle Corps, where it would remain until disbanded.
 The 55th deployed in the Kuchaevka-Domamerki sector in the first echelon alongside 15th Rifle Division.
 During the offensive, on November 28, the corps, supported by 2nd Guards Cavalry Corps, drove a wedge into German defenses on the approaches to Iurevichi on the Pripiat River but was unable to exploit further.
 A further offensive to try to liberate the German stronghold at Kalinkovichi began on December 8, with 89th Corps on the left flank of 61st Army's front.
 By this time both sides were exhausted, and although a few gains were made, the offensive was shut down on December 12.

 On January 8, 1944, 61st and 65th Armies, the left wing of Belorussian Front, launched the Kalinkovichi-Mozyr Offensive, with the objective of liberating these two fortified towns and drive the German forces back at least to the Ipa River.
 Prior to the offensive the 2nd and 7th Guards Cavalry Corps were regrouped from east to south of Kalinkovichi, screened by 415th Rifle Division that was facing a scratch force of three German battle groups.
 When the offensive opened, the cavalry soon deeply outflanked the German forces in the western sector, but the main attacks of the two Soviet armies made little progress.
 In spite of this, the German grouping was in a very deep pocket, and after several days of fighting through very difficult terrain, the 55th, advancing westwards along the rail line south of Klinsk, linked up with the cavalry.
 On January 14 the division was recognized for this with the following honorific:

 "MOZYR" - 55th Rifle Division (Colonel Zaiulev, Nikolai Nikolaievich)...
 The troops who participated in the liberation of Mozyr and Kalinkovichi, by the order of the Supreme High Command of January 14, 1944, and a commendation in Moscow, are given a salute of 20 artillery salvoes from 224 guns.